dikamustari477-commits/TUBES_PBO/README.txt

         (20:42:09 - 21:37:13)

     (11251063) Andika Jusuf Jeremy Mustari
         - Fix the tables in the Pelanggan.java and Penjahit.java GUI so that they can display registered data, and change the text align to center.
-(Fix DataStore.java so that Penjahit.java can display customer registered data.
+(Fix Penjahit.java so that Penjahit.java can display customer registered data.
 This system also happen in Pelanggan.java)